hasankurban/MK-personal/content/publications/_index.md

 ##  **Journal Articles**

-*43.* İ. Muz and **M.Kurban**, The electronic structure, transport and structural properties of nitrogen-decorated  two-dimensional graphdiyne nanosheets, Journal of Alloys and Compounds, under review, (2020)
+*43.* İ. Muz and **M.Kurban**, The electronic structure, transport and structural properties of nitrogen-decorated  two-dimensional graphdiyne nanosheets, Journal of Alloys and Compounds, under review, (2020).

-*42.* H. Kurban, M. Dalkilic, S. Temiz and **M.Kurban**, Tailoring the structural properties and electronic structure of anatase, brookite and rutile phase TiO2 nanoparticles: DFTB calculations, Computational Materials Science, under rewiew, (2020).
+*42.* H. Kurban, M. Dalkilic, S. Temiz and **M.Kurban**, Tailoring the structural properties and electronic structure of anatase, brookite  and rutile phase TiO2 nanoparticles: DFTB calculations, Computational Materials Science, under review, (2020).

 *41.* **M.Kurban** and İ. Muz, .[Theoretical investigation of the adsorption behaviors of fluorouracil as an anticancer drug on pristine and B-, Al-, Ga-doped C36 nanotube](https://www.sciencedirect.com/science/article/abs/pii/S0167732220312575), Journal of Molecular Liquids, 309, 113209, (2020).